potrepka/potrepka.github.io/about.md

 level of code so long as one participates in securing the network.
-Furthermore, state-of-the-art cryptographic methods provide new modalities for creative and social computing, which&mdash;much to my delight&mdash;are paving the way for a renaissance of computer art.
+Furthermore, state-of-the-art cryptographic methods provide new modalities for creative and social computing, which&mdash;much to my delight&mdash;are paving the way for a renaissance of computer art in a new medium called "smart contracts".

-The remainder of my interests span across the areas of computer graphics, philosophy, mathematics, movement, fashion, and much more.
-At the moment, I am especially interested in type theory and theories of motivation, as they each delineate boundaries of the natural world that orient the individual towards a rational understanding of existence and causality.
+The remainder of my interests span across the areas of computer graphics, philosophy, mathematics, movement, architecture, fashion, and much more.
+At the moment, I am especially interested in type theory and decision-making, as they each delineate boundaries of the natural world that orient the individual towards an understanding of reality.

 I work hard to build tools that allow people to explore these topics, and my hope is that the world will find my constructions and, upon engaging with them,